 Postural Orthostatic Tachycardia Syndrome (POTS)

-POTS is a fast heart rate (tachycardia) that starts after you stand up.
-This can suddenly happen as long as 10 minutes after you stand.
+Postural orthostatic tachycardia syndrome (POTS) is a fast heart rate (tachycardia) that starts after you stand up.
+This can cause symptoms such as dizziness or weakness.

-Experts don't yet understand what causes POTS, but different systems in the body seem to be out of balance.
+Experts don't understand what causes it, but different body systems seem to be out of balance.
+POTS may follow certain triggers such as a viral illness, a surgery, or pregnancy.

 What are the symptoms?